LeandroCaniglia/Writings/Extending the Smalltalk Syntax.md

 Task 8
 --

-Finally, modify your implementations of `#visitBraceNode:` method like this
+Finally, modify your implementations of `#visitBraceNode:` like this
 ```
 visitBraceNode: aBraceNode
   aBraceNode isLiteral